Growth and development challenges for premature babies

 Developmental disability

-Most premature babies will eventually catch up in their development, but some may face mild disabilities depending on the reason for their premature birth and any added complications that might have happened during birth.
+Most premature babies will eventually catch up in their development, but some may face a level of disability.
+This depends on the reason for their premature birth and any added complications that might have happened during birth.
 Developmental disabilities related to premature birth can include:

 Language development

 While premature babies typically follow a similar language development path to full-term babies, their language development can be delayed.
-Delays in language development can be an indicator of early hearing, cognitive, or learning issues.
+Language delays can sometimes be an early sign of hearing, cognitive, or learning difficulties.

 Physical disability

 Premature babies will usually have a lower birth weight.
 It might take them a little while to physically catch up in weight and height compared to babies born at term.
-Some may experience minor difficulties in fine motor skills, coordination and planning of movement, matching what they see to their movement, and responding physically to sensory stimuli.
+Some may experience minor difficulties in fine motor skills, coordination and planning of movement, matching what they see to their movement, and responding physically to things they see, hear, or feel.

 Dental health